Exclusive: Fiat Chrysler to propose merger with Renault

 FRANKFURT, Germany/PARIS -- Fiat Chrysler Automobiles is set to propose a merger with Renault on Monday, several sources familiar with the matter told Nikkei, a deal that would be watched closely for its impact on one of the world's largest automaking alliances.

-Renault is expected to hold a board meeting on Monday after an announcement by Fiat Chrysler Automobiles, or FCA, according to the sources.
+Renault is expected to hold a board meeting on Monday, according to the sources.

 A merger between the two automakers, which both have roots in Europe, would provide the greater scale needed to boost profit margins and invest in the development of self-driving and electric cars.